XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 3. **Note!!!
 Some functions don't work the same on different OS!**

 4. Configure the Sandbox: Find the `/runtime/Linux_config.ini` to change some linux sandbox settings.
 You can add allowed system call in the file `/runtime/Linux_okcall.cfg` in the following format: `<call Id> := <call Limit>`

+5. You'd better use root account to launch the program.

 # Building on Windows
 0. System requirement: Windows x64 system with Tomcat9.0 server and JRE.
 You may need to install VC libraries for sandbox to run.